KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/Docker/README.md

  	> $ sudo docker run --name CONTAINER_NAME -d -it -v /host/folder/path:/container/folder/path DOCKER_IMAGE_NAME

 With the above command any changes made to files within the local folder will be reflected to the container folder and vice-versa.

+Keep in mind that named volume created or removed (docker volume create/rm) will persist as volumes after the container is removed.
+On the other hand, if you create a volume as a folder, attaching it to a container with the -v flag as -v /host/folder/path, it will persist as a folder, and you'll have to manually delete it.
+Also, the folder in that case will NOT be created automatically when running the container for the first time, so make sure to mkdir /host/folder/path first.

 <br>
 If you want to get the complete list of Docker Volumes: